Psychose2401/GameLib/README.md

 # GameLib {Coming Soon...}

 GameLib is an application designed to simplify the management of your game collection.
-Its name is a fusion of "Game" and "Lib" (short for "Library" in French), which perfectly reflects its goal: to become the ultimate library for all your games.
+Its name is a fusion of "Game" and "Lib" (short for "Library"), which perfectly reflects its goal: to become the ultimate library for all your games.

 ### Features